alan0201tw/ASCIIRenderer/doc/Design.md

 * Adding timer to State struct to do animation

 * States cannot be shared among instances of entity, either enforce this to not happen or at least do some documentation

+# Update 0216

+* Add text rendering utility for easy UI system

+* ASCRanimationState should have a reference to ASCRtextSprite pointer
+    * Add as struct field?
+    * Or pass in as parameter in Update function?

+* Use union to represent animatior parameters?
+    * However, if using predicate function, that is not needed
+    * But using a predicate function with no